Congenica/psga-pipeline-sars-cov-2/README.md

 ## UPDATED - Running and testing locally

-Ensure you are building the correct platform.
+Platform is now set in all the docker images but to ensure you are building for the correct platform.

 ```
 export DOCKER_DEFAULT_PLATFORM=linux/amd64